Skip to the main content of the page

 Background

 Highly pathogenic avian influenza (HPAI) H5N1 virus has been detected in cattle and other mammals in multiple states.
-At this time, HPAI has not been detected in Oregon livestock.
+At this time, HPAI has not been detected in Oregon dairy cattle.

 The strain of HPAI detected in cattle in other states is the same strain that has been circulating in wild waterfowl throughout the US.
 While cases among humans in direct contact with infected animals are possible, the risk to the public remains low.
 This continues to be a developing situation and more information will be shared by federal and state partners as it becomes available (see Resource sections below).